aqua-cloud-gmbh/capture-releases/README.md

-# aqua Test Recorder
+# Capture
-aqua Test recorder is a powerful assistant in Chrome that helps you run your manual tests on any webpage.
+Capture is a powerful assistant in Chrome that helps you run your manual tests on any webpage.

 ## Key features:
 - Test any webpage while all events from manual interactions with web pages will be automatically recorded: clicks, keystrokes, URL changes etc.